Bruce Castle: Early residents

 It is generally believed the house's first owner was Sir William Compton, Groom of the Stool to Henry VIII and one of the period's prominent courtiers, who acquired the manor of Tottenham in 1514.
 However, there is no evidence of Compton's living in the house, and there is some evidence the building dates to a later period.

 The earliest known reference to the building dates from 1516, when Henry VIII met his sister Margaret, Queen of Scots, at "Maister Compton's House beside Tottenham".
 The Comptons owned the building throughout the 16th century, but few records of the family or the building survive.

 In the early 17th century, Richard Sackville, 3rd Earl of Dorset and Lady Anne Clifford owned the house.
-Sackville ran up high debts through gambling and extravagant spending; the house (then still called "The Lordship House") was leased to Thomas Peniston.
-Peniston's wife, Martha, daughter of Sir Thomas Temple was said to be the Earl of Dorset's mistress.
+Sackville ran up high debts through gambling and extravagant spending; he leased what was then still known as "The Lordship House" to Thomas Peniston, whose wife, Martha, daughter of Sir Thomas Temple, was said to be his mistress.
 The house was later sold to wealthy Norfolk landowner Hugh Hare.